datanav/docs/api.rst

 Sesam provides a RESTful API for controlling the service and for working with the data in the datahub.

-If you follow the :ref:`overview-getting-started` guide, the api will be served on the url you find on the management studio "settings" page under the "Connection url" heading.
+If you follow the :ref:`getting-started` guide, the api will be served on the url you find on the management studio "settings" page under the "Connection url" heading.
 For a cloud instance it will typically be on the form "https://instance-guid.sesam.cloud/api".